ItzBulkDev/ServerConnections/README.md

 You can use cURL and what not to use this.

 This is especially good for Shops that don't use BuyCraft

+# RELATED PLUGINS
+* Nustle: chat with your player's on the server.
+Created by daltontastic & XFuryMCPE. - Website: https://nustle.net